Mt. Baker Equipment List

 Sun Hat

 Must have a hat or visor with a brim on it to keep the sun out of the face.
-You will be wearing this under the helmet so make sure it is a comfortable fit.
+You will be wearing this under the helmet so make sure it can fit under your helmet and is a comfortable fit.
+Sun hats without a button on the top are recommended for a comfortable fit.
 Synthetic sweat wicking material is preferred.

 i